 - The system indicates how many people match your Opportunity's requirements.
 If you'd like to tighten or loosen the requirements to potentially include or exclude more people, click-and-drag the slider.

-Step 4 - Add Specific Volunteers
+Step 4 - Add Volunteers

 While inviting people is a great way to make them feel welcome, and makes it easy to follow up later, this step allows you to remove the need for people to go through the application process and simply add them to the Opportunity.
 This is ideal if there are specific people you know want or need to volunteer for an Opportunity.

-After adding the desired people, you then need to decide whether to:
+After adding people, decide whether to:

 - Auto-approve them, making them volunteers immediately, or send them to the Waiting for Approval queue, where an admin can decide whether to approve them.